Start your free 30-day trial.

 The same thing should be done for mobile web crawlers, especially for search engines like Google that care so much about the mobile experience.
 For large brands, getting high Page Speed scores on mobile is a tough task, requiring many workarounds and compromises.

-This will allow Prerender to create a different snapshot of your mobile website version and serve it to search engines when they access your site with a mobile user-agent.
+However, for enterprises using Prerender.io, it is as simple as turning “mobile rendering” on in their account.
+This will allow us to create a different snapshot of your mobile website version and serve it to search crawlers when they access your site with a mobile user-agent.

 7. Use Browser Caching